storj/storj/docs/design/storagenode-graceful-exit-protocol.md

 #### Handling transfer failure

-If a storage node report a failure to the satellite if it fails to upload to an angel node, or the angel node returns a bad piece hash.
+If a storage node report a failure to the satellite if it fails to upload to the replacement node, or the replacement node returns a bad piece hash.
 The satellite will track the failures and retry the transfer to another node.

 ## Rationale